Posted on Nov 14, 2013 | | Categories: Data Security

 The definition seems obvious for any organization.
 A data breach occurs when data that was supposed to be protected from unauthorized access is exposed.

+Sometimes known as an incident response plan, a data breach response plan is a critical component for ensuring your company is able to properly respond to a data breach.
 As complex as the causes of data breaches can be, the steps for responding are fairly straightforward, though time-consuming, stressful, and expensive.
 Dealing with the breach will be monumentally more challenging if you don't already have a data breach response plan in place.

 Generally agreed upon steps include

-If your company does not yet have a data breach plan in place, or if you've been thinking it might be time to update your current policy, here are five great resources that you'll want to review.
+If your company does not yet have a data breach plan in place, or if you've been thinking it might be time to update your current policy, here are four great resources that you'll want to review.

 Data Breach Response Guide (Experian Data Breach Resolution Team)